 Cut Fill Subtotal

-Driveway and Parking Areas 1= -
+Driveway and Parking Areas 225 228 453

 Berm(s)

-Other Grading 270 NA 300
+Other Grading ESTATE OF THE

-Subtotal Вох
+Subtotal 225 228 453

-If the total in Box 1 is Review is required. greater than 500 cul bic yards, then a Limited
+If the total in Box 1 is Review is required. greater than 500 co ubic yards, then a Limited Impact Special

 Cut Fill Total

-Foundation 35 35 70
+Foundation TS CX 60

-foundation excavation yed from the property
+foundation excavation oved from the property 18

-Excess Material will be Transported to the Following Location: -
+Excess Material will be Transported to the Following Location:

-Narrative

-Use this space to describe any special circumstances that you feel the Land Use Office should be aware of when reviewing your application.
-If more room is needed, feel free to attach a separate sheet.
+cubic yard trigger requiring Limited Impact Special Use Review.
+Also, all areas of earthwork must be represented on the site plan.
+To be determined at time of excavation Narrative Use this space to describe any special of your application.
+If more room is need your application. circumstances that you feel the Land Use Office should be aware of when reviewing ed, feel free to attach a separate sheet.